vtereshkov/umka-lang/doc/lang.md

 ### Function types

 A constant that stores an entry point of a function has a function type.
 A function is characterized by its *signature* that consists of a set of parameter names, types and optional default values, and an optional set of returned value types.

+For a parameter to have a default value, it must be of a comparable type.
+As a special case, a parameter of type `any` can have the default value `null`.

 The type of the last parameter in the function signature may be prefixed with `..`.
 The type `..T` is equivalent to `[]T` within the function.
 Such a function is called *variadic*.

 Syntax: